themejunkie/scroll-top/readme.txt

 5. Go to Settings -> Scroll Top.

 **Installing Via FTP**

 1. Download the plugin to your hardisk.
 2. Unzip.
-3. Upload "scroll-top" folder into your plugins directory.
+3. Upload the "scroll-top" folder into your plugins directory.
 4. Log in to your WordPress admin panel and click the Plugins menu.
 5. Then activate the plugin.
 6. Go to Settings -> Scroll Top.